FrankRaiser/alacs/README.md

 # Alacs - Bug finder for Scala #

 ## Goals ##
 The aim of this project is to provide a tool for finding defects in Scala source code by analyzing ASTs during compilation.
 Think [FindBugs](http://findbugs.sourceforge.net/) for Scala.

 ## Try it ##
 Alacs is not ready for serious use, but feel free to try it out.

+### Options ###

+Once alacs is available to your compiler you can run `scalac -help` to get all available options.

 ### sbt ###
-TODO update this
-Modify your `Project.scala` thusly:

-    import sbt._
-    class Project(info: ProjectInfo) extends DefaultProject(info) with AutoCompilerPlugins {
-      val scalaToolsSnapshots = "Scala-Tools Maven2 Snapshots Repository" at "http://scala-tools.org/repo-snapshots"
-      val alacs = compilerPlugin("com.github.alacs" %% "alacs" % "0.0.0-SNAPSHOT")
-    }
+Right now, the plugin is not available anywhere other than by source, so the simplest way to get up and running is currently to clone the alacs repository locally and use `sbt package` for creating the `.jar` file.

+In your actual project, you can simply place the file into your `lib/` folder and update your `build.sbt` to include the following:

+    scalacOptions in ThisBuild ++= Seq(
+      "-Xplugin:lib/alacs_<ScalaVersion>.jar",
+      "-Xplugin-require:alacs")

 ### CLI ###
 * Build the project with `sbt package` on the command line.